jeysonj2/laravel-base-proyect/AI Agent Context.md

   - Used `sed` for reliable variable replacement instead of `envsubst` to avoid configuration errors
   - Added debugging output to verify the correct port configuration during container startup
   - Added clear documentation about configuring the HTTP port in the deployment guide
+- Implementation of HTTP-only mode for production deployment:
+  - Added the `HTTP_ONLY` environment variable to control whether the application runs without HTTPS
+  - When `HTTP_ONLY=yes`, the application runs only on HTTP port and doesn't use port 443
+  - Updated Nginx start script (`docker/nginx/start-nginx.sh`) to check for the HTTP_ONLY variable and skip HTTPS configuration
+  - Created a Docker Compose override file (`docker-compose.http-only.yml`) that removes port 443 mapping
+  - Created a convenience shell script (`shell-scripts/start-http-only.sh`) to easily start in HTTP-only mode
+  - Updated the Certbot service to skip SSL certificate generation when HTTP_ONLY is enabled
+  - Updated the deployment documentation with detailed instructions for HTTP-only deployment
+  - This feature allows deployment in environments where port 443 is already in use by other services

 **Important Notes:**